ajceieee/treasure_hunt_dashboard/README.md

 Website developed using **flutter web**💻.

 **note**
-You can view the dashboard after signing for treasurehunt [click here!](https://treasure-hunt-comp.web.app) to register😬.
+> You can only view the dashboard after signing for treasurehunt [click here](https://treasure-hunt-comp.web.app) to register😬.

-[click here!](https://treasurehunt-dashboard.web.app) to view the dashboard.
+[click here](https://treasurehunt-dashboard.web.app) to view the dashboard.

 ## How to use